 Agrochemical use and its impacts on the human and natural environment are addressed in two completely separate sections of these guidelines, "Integrated Pest Management" and "Safer Pesticide Use."
 Other agriculture-related issues are addressed in the guidelines on forestry, livestock, and community-based natural resource management.
+A number of factors affect agricultural productivity and rural prosperity:

+- Natural resources (e.g.,biophysical framework of soils, water, temperature, and endemic flora and fauna or livestock).

-- Traditional practices. - Government policies (e.g. land tenure, marketing, animal welfare, labor relations).
+- Traditional practices.

+- Government policies (e.g. land tenure, marketing, animal welfare, labor relations).

 - International trade agreements.

 - Public opinion and concerns.

 - Environmental and climate fluctuations.